 Hannah and his production company took extra special care to ensure every scene was absolutely perfect.
 Even the simple act of a car pulling up outside a warehouse was filmed over and over again, so that every movement was exactly as the writers and director wanted it.
 The dialogue also had to be repeated several times, but for different reasons.
 Unsure of how much swearing would be deemed acceptable by the channel execs, the producers shot alternate versions of scenes, one with swearing, the other without.
 Ultimately a mixture of these were edited together to result in stories that had an 'acceptable level' of expletives.

 When John Hannah announced he was parting company with the character after the first series, Ian Rankin got a phone call from none other than Sir Sean Connery, who was such a fan of the novels that he'd been giving out copies to his friends in Hollywood.
 The legendary James Bond star admitted to Rankin that he would love to step into Rebus's shoes, but accepted that he was a touch too old to play the part.
-Ironically, John Hannah, was initially considered too young and fresh-faced to originally portray the grizzled detective.
+Award-winning Scottish actor Ken Stott (Messiah) took over the role for Series 2-4 in the end.